 Bad breath can be caused by a plethora of things, including dental disease, digestive disturbances, smoking, and poor oral health.
 Natural remedies can help neutralize oral odors and give you fresh smelling breath.

 Bad breath affects thousands of men and women each year.
-Many people reach for breath mints, mouth wash, or gum to help mask their bad breath.
-Unfortunately, all of these are temporary methods and do not address the cause of bad breath.
-There are many natural remedies and lifestyle changes that can prevent or cure bad breath.
-Let’s take a look at the top 11 remedies to neutralize oral odors and give you fresh smelling breath.
+Many people reach for breath mints, mouthwash, or gum to help mask their bad breath.
+Unfortunately, these methods are temporary and do not address the cause of bad breath.
+Many natural remedies and lifestyle changes can prevent or cure bad breath.
+Look at the top 11 remedies for neutralizing oral odors and giving you fresh-smelling breath.

 Apple cider vinegar